 Why pair beer with oysters?
-Well, our friend Mike Wiley, the James Beard Award-winning Co-Head Chef of Eventide Oyster Co., has a great answer to that question.
+Well, our friend Mike Wiley, the James Beard Award-winning, former Co-Head Chef of Eventide Oyster Co., has a great answer to that question.

 “As far as oysters go, you could walk into any thoughtful raw bar in the country and find enthusiastic recommendations for Muscadet, Sherry, and Chablis.
 None of these recommendations would be inappropriate or un-delicious, but they certainly wouldn’t be surprising or arresting.